School lunches are provided by Vive, a high-quality school caterer, and their menu changes regularly to enhance student choice.

 Once entitlement has been assessed children can continue to receive free school meals until the family stops receiving a qualifying benefit.
 Parents are required to inform the authority of any changes and regular checks will be carried out against records held by the Department of Work and Pensions, the Home Office, and HM Revenue & Customs by the free school meals team.

 Our canteen is an important part of the social fabric of the school.
-We provide a great quality hot and cold food service at breakfast, break time and lunchtime.
+We provide a great quality hot and cold food service at break time and lunchtime.
 We have a set of rules for using the canteen that encourage a calm and polite environment for all students.